Building communities that enrich lives in response to God’s love

 Six Elements of a Healthy Neighborhood

-ZION Development seeks to get out ahead of the problems and pain in the neighborhood by putting into place Six Elements which will help strengthen the neighborhood and help prevent the problems which might otherwise arise.
-Our strategy is to develop projects in the MidTown neighborhood which will be or become self-sufficient and which will make the neighborhood more economically sustainable.
-In this way gifts and donations from individuals and corporations can be used to help develop new project and programs.
+ZION Development seeks to get out ahead of the problems and pain in a neighborhood by putting into place the Six Elements of a Healthy Neighborhood.
+These Elements will strengthen a neighborhood and help prevent the problems which might otherwise arise.
+Our strategy is to develop projects in the Midtown neighborhood which will be or become self-sufficient and which will make the neighborhood more economically sustainable.
+In this way, gifts and donations from individuals and corporations can be used to help develop new projects and programs.

 We believe people must be given the opportunity to earn a living in a way that fulfills them.
 Neighbors who work are self-sufficient and provide the best example to children who see their commitment to providing for their families.

 Faith & Moral Values

 ZION Development maintains these collaborative relationships with other faith-oriented organizations very intentionally.
 A neighborhood, indeed, every community, needs spiritual power and a loving direction to keep it health and focused on what is important and truly helpful.

 Many people would say that housing is the most essential element to a strong and healthy neighborhood.
 Indeed, the appearance of the neighborhood itself is almost always most dependent on the condition and design of its housing.
 Over the last 30+ years, ZION has developed over 160 units of housing of all kinds – single-family and multifamily, rental and owner-occupied – all in the Midtown neighborhood.

 ZION role: Numerous properties rehabilitated